-Stockholm’s CinemAfrica film festival, which opens this Wednesday, is Scandinavia’s biggest and longest-running African film festival.
-This year’s festival marks a rejuvenation of sorts, with some of the most exciting young filmmakers as guests, including Jonah’s Kibwe Tavares, art-world superstar Wangechi Mutu, multivalent director/producer Jim Chuchu, debut-directing literary artist Abdellah Taïa, and Frances Bodomo, fresh off Sundance success.
-In addition, special focus events – centering on everything from music video aesthetics, via the late Stuart Hall, to pan-african feminist activism – add context to what we hope is an interestingly diverse film programme.
+Stockholm’s CinemAfrica Film Festival is Scandinavia’s biggest and longest-running African film festival.
+The 2014 edition of the festival marks a rejuvenation of sorts, with some of the most exciting young filmmakers as guests, including Kibwe Tavares’ “Jonah,” art-world superstar Wangechi Mutu, multivalent director/producer Jim Chuchu, debut-directing literary artist Abdellah Taïa, and Frances Bodomo, fresh off Sundance success.
+In addition, special focus events – centering on everything from music video aesthetics, via the late Stuart Hall, to Pan-African feminist activism – add context to what we hope is an interestingly diverse film program.

-I’d like to recommend a set of films that may be new to readers of this site (full disclosure: I’m a member of CinemAfrica’s board and programme committee).
-Literally first up is the opening film, Soleils, co-directed by Burkinabe veteran Dani Kouyaté, which perfectly encapsulates the festival’s tagline, “own history”.
+I’d like to recommend a set of films that may be new to readers of this site (full disclosure: I’m a member of CinemAfrica’s board and program committee).
+Literally first up is the opening film, “Soleils,” co-directed by Burkinabe veteran Dani Kouyaté, which perfectly encapsulates the festival’s tagline, “own history.”
 Packaged in a seductively didactic fable lies an intellectual and conceptual challenge to the way the history of Africa has been written, with the young woman Dokamisa’s (literal and historical) amnesia being cured by a magical, griot-guided journey through time and space, palaces and prisons, dreams and frightening realities.

 There’s also plenty of short films on offer, including a “Future/Past” packet of films where science fiction ties into history, with a director Q&A conducted by AIAC’s Megan Eardley.
 A key film there is the multi-levelled, psychologically impactful Twaaga by Cédric Ido, about a young child’s superhero obsession, explicitly set against the background of (and contrasted with) Thomas Sankara’s revolution in Burkina Faso.